mit6874/mit6874.github.io/tutorials/quickstart-tutorial.md

   <img src='/assets/googlecloud.png'>
 </div>

-Click *upload* to upload the homework materials to your datalab and start working on Pset 1 by clicking through `mnist_lr.ipynb`.
+Click *upload* to upload the homework materials to your datalab and start working on Pset 1 by clicking through `pset1.ipynb`.

 ## Working locally
 You will need to set up a python environment and install Jupyter.
 We strongly recommend using [Anaconda](https://www.anaconda.com/download/#macos) because it will automatically install python and Jupyter notebook and help manage packages efficiently.